 Their nature of work includes identifying the issue, all the way to resolving the problem, and making sure the customer is happy with the service delivered.

-The field service work is rapidly evolving.
+The field service work is rapidly evolving and diverse.
 From what used to be considered purely as an electrician fixed a downed power line, the field force is now incorporating professionals from all industries that do not fall in line with a desk job work environment.

 These include healthcare, salesforce, electricians, plumbers, mechanics, locksmiths, carpenters, builders, painters, gardeners, landscapers, bricklayers, hospitality, retail, hairdressers, and the like.